tomlm/iciclecreek.bot/source/Libraries/Luce.net/readme.md

 There are 2 factors controlling language support in LucE.

 ## Tokenizers
-LucE uses off the shelf LucEne tokenizers to tokenize text into tokens.
+LucE uses off the shelf Lucene token analyzers to tokenize text into tokens.
 There are currently token analyzers for 29 lanuages:
 * *Arabic
 Armenian